Department 50: Legacy

+This photograph, showing a sizable Nazi conference with women and children, including Hitler Youth boys and girls, was shown in the final episode of Hunting Hitler.

-FBI director J. Edgar Hoover hailed the department's work as "an important contribution to the security of the hemisphere".
+J. Edgar Hoover of the FBI hailed the department's work as contributing to the defense of the Western Hemisphere against the Nazi regime.

 On 22 June 2017, the police declassified 80 folders of records from the investigation and turned them over to the National Archives of Chile.
 Chilean politician Gabriel Silber stated that previously "this was a state secret," and that "unfortunately some political and business figures in Chile supported the Nazis."
 The digitized collection includes 26 files containing thousands of pages and over 200 photographs (mostly in one file).

 In 2018, History's investigative documentary series Hunting Hitler (which alleges the dictator's secret escape from Berlin) visited the archives, were shown the counterespionage photos, and learned of an alleged network of over 750 outposts resembling Chile's Nazi-tied Colonia Dignidad.
 The show's hosts implied the activity to evidence a Fourth Reich.